neuronsimulator/nrn/docs/python/programming/dynamiccode.rst

         of the object.
 If second arg not present then execute it at the top level of the interpreter.

+        When running under MPI, an error in the statement does NOT call MPI_Abort but returns 0.

     Example:
         Execute1 is heavily used in the construction of the fitter widgets.
         It is also useful to objects in gaining information about the outside with